tabular-json/tabular-json-python/README.md

 - `data` is a JSON object or array
 - `options` is an optional object which can have the following properties:
   - `indentation: int | str | None` an integer specifying the number of spaces in the indentation, or a string containing the indentation itself, like `"\t"` to get tab indentation.
 When `None` (default), the output will not be indented.
-  - `trailingCommas: bool` when true, the output will contain trailing commas after the last item in an array and the last key/value pair in an object. `False` by default.
+  - `trailing_commas: bool` when true, the output will contain trailing commas after the last item in an array and the last key/value pair in an object. `False` by default.
   - `output_as_table: Callable[[TabularData[T]], bool]` a callback specifying whether to an array containing tabular data as table or not.
 This option is explained in detail in the section [Output as table](#output-as-table) below.
 - `text` is a string containing Tabular-JSON data, returned by the function